 In this section

-Newborn screening tests commenced in Victoria in 1966, when screening was for Phenylketonuria.
-Since then screening has expanded to testing for Congenital Hypothyroidism, Cystic Fibrosis, and over 20 rare conditions.
+Newborn screening testing commenced in Victoria in 1966, when screening was introduced for Phenylketonuria.
+Since then, screening has expanded to testing for Congenital Hypothyroidism, Cystic Fibrosis, and over 20 rare conditions.
 These tests ensure early detection and treatment of these conditions.

 This guideline provides an outline for medical and nursing staff to perform screening tests for newborn infants at the Royal Children's Hospital.

 All newborn infants are screened regardless of gestational age, weight, feeding or health status between 48 and 72 hours of life.
 Palliated infants: A sample should still be obtained on palliated infants.
 This may help to exclude diseases which may have implications for the family in future pregnancies.
 If the sample is taken after the infant dies, write in red on the screening card that it is a "post-mortem" or “peri-mortem” sample as there is a marked difference in the metabolic profile between a live and a deceased infant.
 In certain circumstances further screening is required:

 Infants who have received blood transfusions/exchange transfusions, platelets, FFP, albumin, within the 1st 48-72 hours of life i.e. before first Newborn Screen Test is completed

 Obtain sample pre-transfusion (even if < 48 hours of age)If 1st Newborn Screen Test is completed < 48 hours, then need to collect 2nd sample > 48 hours post last blood product - and need to obtain 3rd sample

 3 weeks (however if blood transfusion received after first sample, obtain repeat sample when there is a 3 week gap after receiving blood product) **